UPDATE: All Models are in Stock Now for Xmas!

 That Unique Feel of Titanium Handlebars

 Titanium is a wonderful material for a handlebar.
-With it’s unparalleled ride and strength, and that unmistakable brushed raw Titanium look, the Roost Titanium handlebar has become famous for a good reason.
+With its unparalleled ride quality and that unmistakable brushed raw Titanium look, the Roost Titanium handlebar has become famous for a good reason.

 This bar will look good and ride well on your bike for years to come.
 Roost bars come in 31.8mm diameter at 800mm wide with 20mm and 30mm rise options.
-We also have a flat handlebar which is 31.8mm diameter and 780mm width.
-Roost Titanium handlebars are the very best you can buy for an MTB.
+We also have a flat handlebar, 31.8mm in diameter and 780mm wide.

 Tested: Most Compliant Handlebar 2024